Currency Transfers: Top Solutions

 Many banks state that their transfers are commission free, but if a poor exchange rate is applied then you’ll actually end up getting less for your money.

-If you’re a highly valued customer at your local bank branch, you can probably get access to better exchange rates than other clients.
+If you’re a highly valued customer, you can probably get access to better exchange rates than other clients.
 But then we doubt you’d be reading Money Saver Spain!

 Bonus Solution: What About PayPal?